Tevs94/DesignProject/README.md

 copy the queries column then right click in the CLI to run all the queries.
 The CLI may need to be restarted because there is a timeout on the queries and you are doing many at once

+To run the server api, go to express server folder and run command nodemon index.js (nodemon is required) or just run the script normally with node.

+TO run the front end, navigate ot angular design folder and run ng serve